 Software Compatibility: Yes | Number of strips: 4 | Number of LEDs: 10 per strip | Length: 30cm

-NZXT has been the vanguard for the aesthetics of the PC, and is responsible for cases, motherboards and many other components.
+NZXT has been the vanguard for the aesthetics of the PC and is responsible for cases, motherboards, and many other components.
 Upon seeing their products, it is evident why NZXT has been leading the charge.
-With their new addition in their HUE line, NZXT has allowed your monitor to join in and embrace the RGB goodness.
+With their new addition to their HUE line, NZXT has allowed your monitor to join in and embrace the RGB goodness.
 This might just be the best overall PC case lighting solution on the market.

-With the HUE 2 comes the central lighting unit, HUE 2 Ambient, Cable Comb, LED strips and the Underglow.
-Following this, NZXT has hinted some more announced products to be released compatible with their HUE 2 ecosystem.
+With the HUE 2 comes the central lighting unit, HUE 2 Ambient, Cable Comb, LED strips, and the Underglow.
+Following this, NZXT has hinted at some more announced products to be released compatible with their HUE 2 ecosystem.
 With the purchase of the central HUE 2 RGB lighting kit, comes 4x 300mm LED strips.
 The strips come with double tape adhesive and magnets which make mounting easily flexible.
 The central HUB supports up to 6 additional accessories.
 The unit is thin enough to be able to fit in 2.5” drive bays.
 The inclusion of magnets in the strips can allow the users to position them however they deem fit.
 Space is not an issue as it can fit in micro-ATX cases as well.

-The LEDs are, without a doubt, the best in the market right now and can make your setup flamboyant enough on their own.
-If this wasn’t enough, there is an additional LED strip accessory which provides two additional strips for even more radiance.
+The LEDs are, without a doubt, the best in the market right now and can make your setup flamboyant enough on its own.
+If this wasn’t enough, there is an additional LED strip accessory that provides two additional strips for even more radiance.
 The HUE 2 Ambient, as NZXT claims go, can give an even more immersive and vivid RGB atmosphere.
 This pack comes with LED strips that go to the back of the monitor, making the monitor play along with your vision.
 Immense possibilities are granted with the CAM software as with its use, lights can gorgeously blend with the content being displayed.
 The controller is also among the best RGB controllers we have seen.

 The HUE 2 fans from NZXT pair perfectly with this system and they are among the best addressable RGB fans out there.
 The NZXT HUE 2 most certainly is the best of the best when it comes to RGB lighting control.
 But most of these extra accessories are quite a bit overkill.
 For almost all the users, just the main unit with its LED strips will be sufficient.
 The HUE 2 will certainly satisfy the craziest desires of the RGB fanatics however, it will do just that.
-For the average users, with a price tag like this, the features offered are quite unnecessary and needless.
+For the average user, with a price tag like this, the features offered are quite unnecessary and needless.